-Plants available at the District’s Native Plant Sale on May 11 & 12 at Mayslake Peabody Estate will be organized by full sun, part sun and shade.
+Plants available at the District’s native plant sale on May 8 and 9 at Mayslake Peabody Estate will be organized by full sun, part sun and shade.
 This should simplify your shopping experience if you know how much sun your garden gets during the day.
 As always, feel free to speak with a plant expert at the sale if you have questions about a particular species.

 How Much Sun Does Your Garden Get?